ConstellationGamesOrg/Constellation-Engine-Archive01/README.md

 #### Arch (BTW)
 On Arch, the installation process is different based off if you're using Wayland or X11.
 To find out which one you're on, run ``echo $WAYLAND_DISPLAY``.
 If it outputs nothing, you're on X11.
 If it outputs something like wayland-0 then you're on Wayland.

-If you get a message saying something similar to "Unsupported package - Potentially Dangerous !" don't worry.
-It's only saying that CGLM is an unsupported package, but nothing bad will happen to your system.

 ##### Wayland
 On Wayland, if this is your first compile of Constellation Engine run ``make archwaylanddeps`` to install dependencies and ``make linux`` to compile :)